 If Jesus will not prove He is the Son of God by doing what God has not said, namely use His divine power independently to make bread, if He will not prove He is the Son of God by doing what God has said not to do, worship anyone other than Himself, maybe He will prove He is the Son of God by doing something to prove the truth of what God has said.
 Did you follow that?
 Sort of.

-Oh, You want to do only what God said, well let me quote Scripture.
-Since You are the Son of God, since that is the reality of who You are, why don't You just throw Yourself down and then You will do a wonderful thing, You will demonstrate that God's Word is true, that God keeps His promises because it says in Psalm 91 that He will give His angels charge concerning You, to guard You, on their hands they will bear You up lest You strike Your foot against a stone.
+Oh, You want to only do what God said, well let me quote Scripture.
+Since You are the Son of God, since that is the reality of who You are, why don't You just throw Yourself down and then You will do a wonderful thing.
+You will demonstrate that God's Word is true, that God keeps His promises, because it says in Psalm 91 that He will give His angels charge concerning You, to guard You, on their hands they will bear You up lest You strike Your foot against a stone.

 This is a messianic Psalm, Psalm 91, and it pledges protection for the Messiah, that the Messiah will be protected.
 So go up there and throw Yourself down and therefore You will give God an opportunity to have His Word proven.
 Create a serious...well, create a deadly peril.

 Now remember, Jesus is a man and He cannot survive such a fall.
 He couldn't survive the cross.
 Once He had lost His blood, He was dead.
-What Satan wants to do here, His wicked purposes, is to kill Christ, he wants Him dead.
-But the deception of it is woven through...Oh, so You only want to do what the Scripture, so You're in to "what is written...it is written," well it is written that He's going to protect You and now You can give an opportunity to God to fulfill His Word, won't that be wonderful?
+What Satan wants to do here, His wicked purposes, is to kill Christ.
+He wants Him dead.
+But the deception of it is woven through, oh, so You only want to do what the Scripture...
+So You're into "what is written,” “it is written."
+Well it is written that He's going to protect You and now You can give an opportunity to God to fulfill His Word.
+Won't that be wonderful?
 You can allow God to put His power on display and at the same time You can prove You're the Son of God because as You go flying down, at some point the angels are going to come along and they're just going to gather You in their arms and You're going to come down to a soft landing and then everybody will know You are the Son of God.
-And then God will have demonstrated His Word is true, won't that be wonderful?
-And this would be spectacular, this would gain You the amazement of the world.
-And You won't have to go through any more humiliation, You do this and folks are likely to say...Yep, He is the Messiah.
+And then God will have demonstrated His Word is true.
+Won't that be wonderful?
+And this would be spectacular.
+This would gain You the amazement of the world.
+And You won't have to go through any more humiliation.
+You do this and folks are likely to say, yep, He is the Messiah.

 But that isn't what Jesus wanted.
 He didn't want popularity.
 He didn't come to be popular.
 He didn't come to be accepted.
 He really came to be hated.
-It was really essential that He be hated and rejected in order that He be...what?...killed.
+It was really essential that He be hated and rejected in order that He be what?
+Killed.
 And He was to die by crucifixion and no other way.

-Well look what Jesus said in response in verse 12, "And Jesus answered and said to him, 'It is said you shall not put the Lord your God to the test.'"
+Well look what Jesus said in response in verse 12, "And Jesus answered and said to him, 'It is said, ”You shall not put the Lord your God to the test.”'"

 Now, first there was the temptation to distrust God's love and care.
-And then there was the temptation to distrust God's plan.
-And then the twist, the temptation to trust God presumptuously, to literally back God into a corner.
+And then there was the temptation to distrust God's plan; and then the twist, the temptation to trust God presumptuously, to literally back God into a corner.
 That was the temptation.

 And by the way, Jesus...
 Satan knew that Jesus was a man and that a fall like that would kill Him as a man.
 He told Eve, "You'll not die," but she did.
 And so would Jesus.
 And this would...this would mess up the whole plan because He was to die shedding His blood on the cross, to be lifted up.
 He wanted Jesus dead.
 He wanted Jesus dead then and there.
 But he wanted Jesus to do this thinking He would show faith in God's Word.

-I was on Hank Hannegraff's program this week, I don't know if any of you heard it, The Bible Answer Man, Monday and Tuesday.
-And, you know, there are so many bizarre things that go on in the world, he said, "I want to play some tapes for you, John."
+I was on Hank Hanegraaff's program this week.
+I don't know if any of you heard it, “The Bible Answer Man,” Monday and Tuesday.
+And, you know, there are so many bizarre things that go on in the world.
+He said, "I want to play some tapes for you, John."
 He said, "I want to play some Benny Hinn quotes."

-I said, "Okay."
-And this is on the air, this is on this national program and I don't do a very good imitation, but it's something like, Benny Hinn comes on and he plays the tape and he says, "I'm tellin you, Pol, I'm tellin you, Jan, Jesus told me," and then he goes on to say Jesus told him that He will be appearing bodily and physically at his meetings on the platform.
-He will be appearing and He will be appearing...my first meeting is going to be in Nairobi, Kenya and Jesus will be appearing there.
+I said, "OK."
+And this is on the air, this is on this national program.
+I don't do a very good imitation, but it's something like, Benny Hinn comes on and he plays the tape and he says, "I'm telling you, Paul, I'm telling you, Jan, Jesus told me."
+And then he goes on to say Jesus told him that He will be appearing bodily and physically at his meetings on the platform.
+“He will be appearing and He will be appearing...my first meeting is going to be in Nairobi, Kenya and Jesus will be appearing there.
 I think that Jesus has told me He will be appearing and then He will be appearing at my other meetings on the platform, literal, physical Jesus will be there.
-I know it's hard to believe, he said, but He will be appearing.
+I know it's hard to believe,” he said, “but He will be appearing.”

 He said to me, "Why do you think he does this?"
 I said, "To get rich."
 Plain and simple.
 This is ludicrous behavior, outrageous behavior and it needs an outrageous response and that's why I'm saying what I'm saying.
-You can't...people at the greatest moment of sadness taking a dead body and putting it in front of a TV set, and leaving it there for 24 hours in the hopes that somehow God is going to raise the dead through TBN?
+You can't...
+People at the greatest moment of sadness taking a dead body and putting it in front of a TV set, and leaving it there for twenty-four hours in the hopes that somehow God is going to raise the dead through TBN?
 And then it's one thing if Benny Hinn said, "This is what I think," but it's another thing if he said, "Jesus told me this," isn't it?
 That's what makes it blasphemy.
 That's terrible presumption.

 God will raise the dead in His own time, won't He?
 The devil will always tempt people to presume on God, and then when God doesn't come through the way they think, guess what?
 God's history.

 Well enough about the temptation.
 The postmortem.
 We saw the preparation for the battle.
 We saw the pattern of the battle.
 And we see the postmortem of the battle in verse 13.
-"And when the devil had finished every temptation, or all temptation, he departed from Him until an opportune time."
+"And when the devil had finished every temptation,” or all temptation, “he departed from Him until an opportune time."

 In John chapter 13 and verse 27 Satan entered into Judas and brought about the betrayal.
 I mean, Satan was coming after Jesus through many different circumstances.
 But Jesus crushed him at the cross, crushed him at the tomb.
 And in the end, of course, will destroy the entire world of sin.

 In conclusion, just quickly, what do we learn from this?
-A few lessons, Satan's strategy.
-He will tempt us to distrust the love of God.
-He will tempt us to distrust the plan of God and thus to compromise with sin to get what we think we need and deserve and want.
+A few lessons, Satan's strategy; he will tempt us to distrust the love of God; he will tempt us to distrust the plan of God and thus to compromise with sin to get what we think we need and deserve and want.
 And then he will tempt us to presume.
-If we're going to say no, I trust God, no, I want to follow God, then he'll get us to presume on God and act foolishly out of pride and self-will, presuming on God's grace we do things foolishly.
+If we're going to say no, I trust God, no, I want to follow God, then he'll get us to presume on God and act foolishly out of pride and self-will.
+Presuming on God's grace we do things foolishly.
 That's his strategy.

 His conditions, when does he come at us?
 Watch out for the high points in your life because just as soon as you've had your high point and you've heard from God, "This is My beloved Son," you're liable to get hit with the biggest temptation.
 Be alert when you're physically weak.
 Be alert when you're in evil surroundings.
 And watch for those who twist the Scripture to justify some act of presumption.

 How do you defeat Satan?
 How did Jesus defeat him?
 Three times, what did He do?
-Quoted...what?...Scripture.
+Quoted what?
+Scripture.
 Be committed to obey God's Word.
 First of all, you have to know God's Word and you have to obey God's Word.
 Know the Scripture.
 Not only know it in your head, know it in your heart and be committed to live it.
-When Satan challenges your loyalty to God and your confidence in God's love and your confidence in God's plan, and when Satan challenges your will to act in a proper manner toward God's promises, what's going to anchor you is your knowledge of the Word of God and your devotion to obey it.
+When Satan challenges your loyalty to God and your confidence in God's love and your confidence in God's plan, and when Satan challenges your will to act in a...in a proper manner toward God's promises, what's going to anchor you is your knowledge of the Word of God and your devotion to obey it.

 The same thing, Jesus shows us here a pattern to follow in our own struggles.
 Trust God's love.
 Trust God's plan.
 Don't presume on His promises and His grace.
 And you do that by being anchored in His Word.

-In 1 Peter 2:21, Christ suffered, leaving you an example for you to follow in His steps, who committed no sin.
+In 1 Peter 2:21, “Christ suffered, leaving you an example for you to follow in His steps, who committed no sin.”
 Isn't that great?
 And the reason He committed no sin was because He was anchored in obedience to God and refused to presume on His goodness.
 Let's pray.

 Blessed God, we are so amazed that You have given us this insight into this very private encounter with our Lord Jesus Christ and the devil.
-We thank You for it because it is another one of those magnificent and majestic pictures that proves to us that Jesus is in fact the Son of God, the perfect sinless Savior who could conquer and did conquer the devil and temptation and sin.
-And here it all comes clearly into focus, it is His strength against the evil one and against evil itself that allowed Him to conquer here and at the cross and in the tomb and even today as He intercedes for us and some day when He comes back to destroy sin forever.
+We thank You for it because it is another one of those magnificent and majestic pictures that proves to us that Jesus is in fact the Son of God, the perfect, sinless Savior who could conquer and did conquer the devil and temptation and sin.
+And here it all comes clearly into focus.
+It is His strength against the evil one and against evil itself that allowed Him to conquer here and at the cross and in the tomb and even today as He intercedes for us and some day when He comes back to destroy sin forever.
 We thank You for the glory of His power over sin.
 It's in that power that we rest and feel secure.
 May we never buy Satan's seductive lies.
-May we ever and always trust Your love, trust Your plan patiently and never presume on Your goodness, Your promise or Your grace.
-And may we always live in the knowledge of the Word and commitment to obey it that we like the Psalmist might hide Your Word in our hearts that we might not sin against You.
-May we follow the Savior's example who through His sufferings did no sin.
+May we ever and always trust Your love, trust Your plan patiently, and never presume on Your goodness, Your promise, or Your grace.
+And may we always live in the knowledge of the Word and commitment to obey it, that we like the Psalmist might hide Your Word in our hearts that we might not sin against You.
+May we follow the Savior's example, who through His sufferings did no sin.
 We pray in His name.
 Amen.